-Application vulnerability management is a fundamental of secure design.
-Using IriusRisk, teams are able to integrate ThreadFix as an automatic tool to consolidate and track Threat Model vulnerabilities and intelligence for your applications.
+ThreadFix is an automated tool for consolidating and tracking Threat Model vulnerabilities and intelligence for your applications.
 This guide surrounds the ease of integrating and using IriusRisk with ThreadFix as a Vulnerability Tracker in your CI/CD pipeline.

 IriusRisk is able to upload all countermeasures of a product to ThreadFix as vulnerabilities as if were a scanner; these scans act as single point-in-time capture of all the existing vulnerabilities that exist in the application's Threat Model in IriusRisk.
 ThreadFix can consolidate these findings into a unified view with other results from a multitude of different scanning tools, mapping and correlating findings with other SAST and DAST tools with MITRE Common Weakness Enumerations (CWEs).

 In relation to ThreadFix, you can think of IriusRisk as a scanner, which can be rerun across single or multiple products and versions, to enhance a CI/CD pipeline.